-9.1.1.5.4 Read the Erase/Program Status Bits
+9.1.1.6.4 Read the Erase/Program Status Bits

-The PSD4000 provides several status bits to be used by the microcontroller to confirm the completion of an erase or programming instruction of Flash memory.
+The PSD835G2 provides several status bits to be used by the microcontroller to confirm the completion of an erase or programming instruction of Flash memory.
 These status bits minimize the time that the microcontroller spends performing these tasks and are defined in Table 9.
-The status byte resides in even location and can be read as many times as needed.
-Please note DQ15-8 is even byte for Motorola MCUs with 16 bit data bus.
+The status bits can be read as many times as needed.